Reduced critical slowing down for statistical physics simulations: Introduction

-Because of the connection between autocorrelation time $\tau $ and statistical error $\epsilon $, theories in the parameter regime afflicted by critical slowing down can only be simulated for finite lattice sizes $L$, and extrapolation to large $L$ might or might not be possible.

 Over many decades, research has been analysing the combination of theories and algorithms studying autocorrelations times for particular observables.
 For Markov chain simulation that satisfy detailed balance, large autocorrelations times are traced back to low eigenvalues of the transition matrix~\cite{Schaefer:2010hu}.
 The latter paper offers a detailed study for lattice QCD and the important Hybrid Monte Carlo approach~\cite{Duane:1987de}.
 In theories that admit a characterisation of configurations by topology, such as QCD and CP(N) models, critical slowing down is often related to slowly-evolving topological modes~\cite{Bonati:2017woi,Brower:2003yx}.
 More generally, modes with slowest de-correlation typically correspond to long-wavelength modes of physical fields.
+For a free scalar field theory, a combination of particular order of updating the fields and tuning of stochastic overrelation {\it can} significantly reduce critical slowing down~\cite{HORVATH1998367}.
+Albeit this is per se an interesting finding, we here do not consider algorithms that need significant fine tuning for reducing autocorrelations.

 To alleviate the ``slow mode relaxation'' issue, multigrid methods have been proposed already in the late eighties~\cite{Stoll_1989}.
-So-called {\it cluster update algorithms}~\cite{Swendsen:1987ce,Wolff89} are acclaimed as a solution to the critical slowing down issue.
-They are available only for certain models but perform with a small dynamical critical exponent $z$.
-Other attempts are a based on a reformulation, and simulations include non-local updates.
-An example is the so-called worm algorithm~\cite{prokof1998worm}.
-For the CP(N-1) model, which is plagued by the slow mode issue due to topological sectors, a complete absence of critical slowing down was reported in~\cite{Wolff:2010qz} for two dimensions.
+For specific models, targeted solutions can be found that either eliminate critical slowing down or strongly reduce it.
+Those attempts are a based on a reformulation, and simulations include non-local updates.
+For the CP(N-1) model, which is plagued by the slow mode issue due to topological sectors, a complete absence of critical slowing down was reported in~\cite{Wolff:2010qz} for two dimensions. {\it Cluster update algorithms}~\cite{Swendsen:1987ce,Wolff89} generically possess a small dynamical critical exponent $z$ and thus provide a practical solution to the critical slowing down issue.
+Whenever a model allows a cluster reformulation, the performance cluster algorithms are hardly outperformed by any other approach and hence are the preferred simulation method.

-Lattice theories that show {\it spontaneous symmetry breaking} in the infinite volume limit are particularly prone to large autocorrelation times when simulated with local update algorithm in the broken phase.
+Lattice theories that show {\it spontaneous symmetry breaking} in the infinite volume limit are particularly prone to {\it super critical slowing down} when simulated in the broken phase.
 Let $\phi_x$ be the fields of such a theory with partition function